alpenlabs/Technical-Whitepaper/README.md

 <img src="figures/15.png" width="600"/>
 </p>

-_Figure 15: Compressed block data is sent as a byte string that starts with a header that describe the contents of the data and is followed by the Deposit, State Diff, and Withdrawals.
+_Figure 15: Compressed block data is sent as a byte string that starts with a header that describes the contents of the data and is followed by the Deposit, State Diff, and Withdrawals.
 Unilateral Withdrawal transactions are not present in the compressed block data as they are already available on L1, hence they are not a requirement for data availability._

 **State Diff**